 Athletes involved in the program will:

-- Required to travel to rural and remote areas.
+- Be required to travel to rural and remote areas.

-- Post at least one social media post per visit, and additional six social media posts relating to community engagement activities.
+- Post at least one social media post per visit and an additional six social media posts relating to community engagement activities.
 Additional content can be developed/supplied by the AIS in consultation with you.

 - Take part in any program research or evaluation where required.

-- Organise a minimum of 1 occasion with your AW&E manager within your sport to present back on learnings to other athletes and staff within your sporting community.
+- Organise a minimum of one occasion with your AW&E manager within your sport to present back on learnings to other athletes and staff within your sporting community.

 April 2020 – March 2021.
-Program will commence in April 2020 where athletes will be required to attend a mandatory training with experts in communicating safely and with leadership.
+The program will commence in April 2020 when athletes will be required to attend a mandatory training with experts in communicating safely and with leadership.

-For further information about this program or opportunity to be involved please contact email@example.com
+For further information about this program or opportunities to be involved please contact email@example.com